mrkouchaki/mrkouchaki/README.md

 -->
 # Hi there, I'm Mohammadreza Kouchaki 👋

 Welcome to my GitHub profile!
 I'm a passionate AI/ML Solution Researcher with extensive experience in deploying and optimizing ML models in production environments.
-My expertise lies in developing Kubernetes-based AI/ML containerized solutions, enhancing network resource efficiency in cloud architectures such as AWS and GCP, and applying Transformer architectures and Variational Autoencoders (VAE) for real-time anomaly detection within high-volume time-series data.
+My expertise lies in developing Kubernetes-based AI/ML containerized solutions, enhancing network resource efficiency in cloud architectures such as AWS and GCP, and applying Transformer architectures and Variational Autoencoders (VAE) for Generative AI applications in  real-time anomaly detection within high-volume time-series data.

 ## 🚀 About Me